Nuitka/Nuitka-website/doc/posts/nuitka-this-week-14.rst

 compared on Python2 was not as present, and still is not, on Python3, but for 3.10 it's pretty good.

 The major breakthroughs have not happened.
-But I will be taking about the plans, these sure are exciting.
+But I will be talking about the plans, these sure are exciting.
 Lots of things are in place, some are not, but I hope to get there.